oxygenxml/dita-project-best-practices/README.md

 # dita-reuse-best-practices
 A small DITA project skeleton exemplifying best practices to reuse content and to manage links.
+The project favors using DITA 1.2 keyref indirect links over direct DITA 1.1 links.

-If you want to start a DITA project from zero, obeying such a structure may help you in growing a
+If you want to start a DITA project from zero, obeying such a structure may help you in:

+1. Growing the project in a healthy sustainable way.
+2. Give you a good overview over what you are reusing.
+3. Allow easier link management.

 Let's try to take a look at the folder which comprise this project: